 - Dry: A dry riesling pairs exceptionally well with seafood and shellfish because the mineral notes in the wine blend seamlessly with salty, fishy flavors.
 Consider having a glass of dry riesling the next time you have salmon, swordfish, cod, sushi or other raw fish.

 - Half-dry: A slightly less dry riesling wine matches flawlessly with chicken and other poultry and white meats.
-Soft cow’s milk cheeses, truffle cream and goat cheese also complement half-dry rieslings, making it a great wine to have with stuffed chicken, chicken Alfredo or risotto.
+Soft cow’s milk cheeses, truffle cream and goat cheese also complement half-dry rieslings, making it a great wine to have with stuffed chicken, chicken Alfredo, or risotto.

 - Sweet: A sweet riesling makes a stunning dessert wine, especially when enjoyed alongside a fruit-based dessert like strawberry shortcake or lemon tarts and cakes.
 Late-harvest rieslings that are particularly sweet also go well with sugary desserts like cookies and brownies.